neopragma/cobol-unit-test/README.md

-# Cobol unit testing framework for batch programs
+# Cobol unit testing framework for mainframe batch programs

-This is a unit testing framework for batch Cobol programs.
-The goal is to enable isolated unit testing of individual paragraphs in Cobol programs in a standalone environment with no connection to a zOS system.
+The goal of the project is to enable isolated unit testing of individual paragraphs in Cobol programs in a standalone environment with no connection to a zOS system.
+Production source code should be identical on all supported platforms.

 This setup depends on [GNU Cobol](http://sourceforge.net/projects/open-cobol/).